feardarkness/BRLMPrinterKit/README.md

 ## License

-BRLMPrinterKit is available under the MIT license.
+BRLMPrinterKit_v4 is available under the MIT license.
 See the LICENSE file for more info.